 You’ll also notice that all of your stat numbers have decreased.
 Don’t worry, though, stats, damage, and health, have dropped for both players and NPCs in an effort to make numbers more easily readable.

 As the torch is passed to Azeroth, Legion‘s primary weapon, artifacts, is exiting the stage.
 Your artifact won’t be able to acquire power any longer, and the traits that you have unlocked and assigned through artifact leveling will be inactive.
 However, Blizzard said a good portion of your artifact traits has been added to your character’s class, so you won’t lose everything.
 For those who haven’t already played through Legion content, you will still be tasked with leveling up your artifact, but it will increase level automatically instead.

 One of the biggest changes in the pre-expansion patch is to how progression works within professions.
 Blizzard has moved each expansion’s recipes into their own categories, each of which has their own leveling progression.
 The benefit here is that you won’t have to go back to previous expansion’s recipes to keep pace.
-You can focus all of your attention on the new recipes, if you so choose.
-The First Aid profession will be eliminated.
-Bandages will now be made by tailors and anti-venom serums will be handled by alchemists.
+You can focus all of your attention on the new

 To ramp up the excitement for Battle for Azeroth, new story content and quests will be available until August 14.
 That means you’ll have to get in on the action pre-Azeroth, as the new content will disappear at launch.
 Additionally, a “Legion PvP post-season” will kick off in the weeks leading up to launch to give players the opportunity to snag some powerful new gear.